Brand development that increases sales velocity, guaranteed.

 Average cost of a rebrand.

-Competitive audit: Finally, a competitive audit helps a company perform an in-depth competitor analysis and find areas of improvement relative to the market competition.
-Compared to the first two, the cost of competitive audits can be very high because of the high level of detail involved in the strategy and time.
-Investing in a comprehensive audit also reduces the cost of brand development.
+Competitive audit: Finally, a competitive audit helps a company conduct an in-depth competitor analysis and identify areas for improvement relative to the market.
+Compared to the first two, the cost of competitive audits can be very high due to the high level of detail involved and the time requiredInvesting in a comprehensive audit also reduces the cost of brand development.

 Design Costs

-Redesign ProjectEstimated Cost Range
+Redesign Project Estimated Cost Range

-Logo design$250 – $2500+ (depending on the quality)
+Logo design $250 – $2500+ (depending on the quality)

-Stationery and business cards$50 – $2000+ (depending on the number of items)
+Stationery and business cards $50 – $2000+ (depending on the number of items)

 Website $1000 – $100000 (depending on the number of pages)

-Marketing collateral (brochures, banners, etc.)$500 – $3000 (depending on the items)
+Marketing collateral (brochures, banners, etc.) $500 – $3000 (depending on the items)

 Testing Costs